 - PEOPLE’S REPUBLIC is the representative form of Government, by all, that represent the collective interest of all.
-For Example the First Republic of Ghana led by Dr. Kwame Nkrumah.
-(You may want to find out about the PEOPLE’s REPUBLIC that was run in your respective countries immediately after independence before the Coup D’états started happening to usurp political and economic power from the fresh crop of good leaders in your countries.)
+For Example the 1st republic of Ghana led by Dr. Kwame Nkrumah.
+(You may want to find out about the PEOPLE’s REPUBLIC that was run in your respective countries immediately after independence before the Coup D’Etats started happening to usurp political and economic power from the fresh crop of good leaders in your countries.)

 In 1874 the Gold Coast was established, thirty (30) years after the “Bond” signed by our Chiefs.
 That gave Britain her first real political influence in the country, the notorious ‘scramble of Africa’ started in the last quarter of the nineteenth century.

 The Berlin Conference (1884–85) in Germany was the icing on the poisonous cake expropriation that was cooked few decades in the British parliament.
-A year before the treaty of 1844 was signed in the Gold Coast, there was an English Parliamentary approval of the fraudulent (Sakawa/419) Act (Section 1 of the British Settlements Act, 1843) to illegally enshrine on themselves special mandates to:
+A year before the treaty of 1844 was signed in Gold Coast, there was an English Parliamentary approval for a fraudulent (Sakawa/419) Act (Section 1 of the British Settlements Act, 1843) to illegally enshrine on themselves special mandates to:

 i. establish laws.

-ii. establish institutions and ordinances, (consequentially in 1876, the Gold Coast Court of Ordinance was established).
+ii. establish institutions and ordinances, (consequentially in 1876, Gold Coast Court of Ordinance was established)

 iii. constitute such courts and of the territories concerned.